dribnet/purvs/README.md

 FONT: Funhouse

+My final typeface is called "FUNHOUSE", as I believe this font to be very playful from first glance.
-My alphabet gets more complex has it goes on, the letters/numbers become more an more abstract but even so when together they form a fairly functional alphabet, but alone they provoke the eye.
+My alphabet contains quite distinct letters/numbers some are more abstract than others but when together they form functional Typeface, but alone they still provoke the eye.
+One could say this typeface would be more targeted to a younger audience, but my intention would be for it to be used by all to just add a little bit more fun to their day.

-Often typography is brushed to the side and seen as more of a requirement is design, rather than an assest.
-Typography has deep roots in design, and changes era by era, with the trends.
  In my design I wanted to acknowledge the fun pops of colour and geometric design of the 80's and the mixed varation of stroke and width size of art deco.
+I took colour and geometric shapes and used them in a way that is readable but not lacklustre.
+"FUNHOUSE" is all about making the mundane a little more fun.
+ I orginally started for a calming vibe for my deisgn, with beige and light colours with a contrasting blue, but I decided not only did my Font look better but it is more effective, and readable in these striking (primarily) primary colours.

+ My process was a lot of development, my ideas changed the more I learnt, and the more research I did.
+ From this assesment I learnt how majorly a colour palette can change the tone of a design, and how important it is to just step back and look at your work.

+                                                     << README Journal >>

 24/03
 Played with alphabet and added D, next I want to add another rect ti my design so I can more clearly distingush the letters from each other.